FazeelUsmani/Scaler-Academy/045 Graphs 2/README.md

-This folder contains all the assignment and homework solutions of this class.
+### A4 Coloring Cyclic Graph:
+ This can be easily understand by taking 3 and 4 nodes and try coloring by yourself using minimum number of colors